 Have you ever been confronted with the question of whether to grow heirloom or hybrid tomatoes?
-The very question makes me cringe, yet probably not for the reason(s) you might think.
+When I hear it, I cringe, yet probably not for the reason(s) you might think.
 I do have a preference, yet phrasing the question like this, as I so often hear it, skews the issue.
 To truly understand this question and answer it, we need to deal with some definitions.
-The first definition which we need isn’t even mentioned in the original question.
+The original question doesn’t even mention the first definition we need.

 What is a standard variety?

 “Standard” refers to a normal variety which will breed true to type, meaning, one can save seeds, and unless it is accidentally crossed with another variety, the seeds will produce new plants which are pretty much identical to the parent plant.
 “Standard” is the term I prefer when discussing “whatever vs hybrid tomatoes.”
 A standard variety reproduces true to type and has clearly defined characteristics defining it as a variety.

 Another common term, nearly synonymous with “standard” is “open pollinated.”
 When one hears about “open pollinated tomatoes,” it usually means that they are “standard varieties.”
 Though nearly synonymous with “standard” and often used interchangeably, this term is broader than “standard,” because it can describe any tomato which isn’t hybrid.
 For instance a…